mschmulen/ios7-javascript-bridge/README.md

-## Intro to iOS7 native JavaScript bridge
+## Intro to Apple's new iOS7 native JavaScript bridge

 Native iOS7 support for JavaScript is amazing for 3 reasons: